aclu-national/JL_dashboard/README.md

 Data on known misconduct by police officers were obtained by [LLEAD](llead.co) through public records requests and include public data collected from a range of law enforcement agencies including police departments, sheriff’s offices, civil service commissions, and more.
 To learn more about how the data is collected, you can visit their website (llead.co) or their [GitHub page](https://github.com/ipno-llead).
 The data that we are using was downloaded from [LLEAD](https://hub.wrgl.co/@ipno/r/data) on August 21st, 2023.

 ## Data Creation
 Records of police killings from Mapping Police Violence were retained for analysis and visualizations.
-Misconduct allegations, dispositions, and repercussions were categorized through a training data creation process using key word stems and machine learning models.
-Challenges included:
+Misconduct dispositions and repercussions were categorized through a process using key word stems.
+However, misconduct allegations posed a challenge for the following reasons:

-1. **Reporting Discrepancies:** Various police departments use distinct approaches to report allegations, dispositions, and repercussions, leading to differences in descriptions.
+1. **Reporting Discrepancies:** Various police departments use distinct approaches to report allegations, leading to differences in descriptions.
 2. **Data Imbalance:** Some departments contribute significantly to misconduct incidents, causing data imbalance issues.
 Conversely, certain agencies report minimal allegations, making it challenging for models to provide meaningful insights.
 3. **Multiple Categories within a Single Allegation:** Specific allegations and repercussions may encompass multiple categories, making assigning a solitary label challenging.

-Training data on misconduct allegations from LLEAD was built on November 3rd, 2023, employing a context-based approach with 32 primary categories.
-To address classification challenges, we used the following comprehensive approach:
+To address the challenge of classifying allegations, we used the following comprehensive approach:

 1. **Category Definition:** We manually scrutinized data to define and select categories, initially identifying patterns of misconduct.
 2. **Text Clustering Techniques:** We used techniques like Gibbs Sampling Dirichlet Multinomial Mixture (GSDMM) for refining categories.
 While successful, some clusters lacked real-world relevance, leading to their merging with assumed categories.
-3. **Jaro-Winkler Distance:** We calculated the Jaro-Winkler distance between allegations to cluster those with similar semantics, resulting in 32 primary categories.
-4. **Context-Based Models:** We crafted 11 distinct models, one for each of the top 10 most frequently reported law enforcement agencies (constituting 93% of all allegations) and one for the remaining 183 agencies.
-This approach allowed us to tailor classification to unique agency characteristics.
-5. **Keyword Analysis:** Keywords were employed to analyze unique allegations for agencies with a substantial number of training samples, leaving less than 5% of allegations unclassified.
-This approach was then applied to all other agencies.
+3. **Labeling Data:** We multi-labeled 500 randomly sampled unique allegation and allegation description pairs (they represent over 6000 allegations-allegation description pairs in our total dataframe) with 41 categories.
+(Click here)[fakelink.com] to see the categories and their descriptions.

-After creating the training data, three different models (Random Forest, Support Vector Machine, Naive Bayes) were fit on allegations, dispositions, and repercussions using 50-50 train-test splits, including departments as a variable.
-The best models and hyperparameters were identified based on accuracy and F1 scores.
-Using these models, we predicted classifications for future misconduct data from LLEAD.
-Note that this process will continue to evolve as more data is downloaded.
+Following the creation of the training data, we implemented a zero-shot multi-label model (regex on key word stems) and two few-shot multi-label models (Random Forest and Support Vector Machine using grid-fold cross-validation).
+It's important to note that the zero-shot model was trained on the entire labeled dataset, while the few-shot models underwent training using an 80-20 train-test split to ensure ample training data.
+The best model was identified based on overall accuracy, as well as macro and micro-F1 scores.
+Subsequently, using this optimized model, we predicted classifications for all misconduct allegations.
+Note that this process remains dynamic and will evolve with the continuous influx of additional data.

-You can find more information on the difficulty of classifying these police misconduct allegations in this [Medium Article](https://medium.com/@eappelson/navigating-the-complexity-of-classifying-police-misconduct-allegations-in-louisiana-0dd107ca7531).

 ## Data
 - Mapping Police Violence data: https://airtable.com/shroOenW19l1m3w0H/tblxearKzw8W7ViN8